At what age can I start Driver Education?

 Behind the wheel lessons are typically 2 hours in length.
 Lessons customarily start and end at the All Star Education Center which you enrolled in.

-What if I have never driven before?
+What if I have no driving experience?

 All Star highly recommends that students complete at least 10-15 hours of practice driving with a parent, before they schedule lessons with an All Star instructor.
 Students who start their driving lessons with us, who have no previous practice, will be required to have more time between each lesson, so they can practice new skills with a parent.